CarlSama/stl/README.md

 <<<<<<< HEAD
 ## Introduction

-This is stl implementation based on sgi version.
+This is stl implementation based on sgi version .

 Free to copy and modified.
 =======